evanwill/refine-lessons/chronicling-api.md

 After the desired information is extracted, the *items* column can be removed using *Edit column* > *Remove this column*.

-Each of these columns could be further refined using other GREL transformations.
+Each column could be further refined using other GREL transformations.
 For example, to convert the date to a more readable format, use GREL date functions.
 Click on the *date* column > *Edit cells* > *Transform* and use the expression `value.toDate("yyyymmdd").toString("yyyy-MM-dd")`.

+Another common workflow is to use the attributes to construct further URL queries extending the data.
-A link to the full item can be constructed based on the *lccn*.
+For example, a link to the full issue information can be constructed based on the *lccn*.
-On *lccn* column > *Edit column* > *Add column based on this column* and use the expression `"http://chroniclingamerica.loc.gov/lccn/" + value + "/" + cells['date'].value + "/ed-1/"`.
+On *lccn* column > *Edit column* > *Add column based on this column* and use the expression `"http://chroniclingamerica.loc.gov/lccn/" + value + "/" + cells['date'].value + "/ed-1.json"`.
+Fetching this URL returns a complete list of the issue's pages, which could then be harvested.

+Now you are ready to enjoy reading the front pages of the NW in 1865!

+> This data can be enhanced by other services offered via APIs such as geocoding or named entity recognition.
+> Some extensions, such as [Refine-NER-Extension](https://github.com/RubenVerborgh/Refine-NER-Extension), help automate enhancing the data by reconciling with remote sources. > However, since many of the APIs are from commercial companies, (often proprietary and restricted, with specific terms of use) the implementation details regularly change, making these extensions difficult to maintain.
+> Add to a map using [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro)

 ### Automate